mczgalor/masterDS/README.md

 2) Subject: Distributed system II.

-Jupyter notebook to solve some question about a dataset using pyspark with DataFrames or spark.sql.
+Jupyter notebook to solve some questions about a dataset using pyspark with DataFrames or spark.sql.

  *SD2_galvezortiz.ipynb: Notebook